 Whether you choose a DIY approach or leave the painting to the experts, there are some ways to save on exterior painting costs:

-- Shop for multiple quotes to ensure you are getting the best rate from professional companies.
+- Shop for multiple quotes to ensure you get the best rate from professional companies.

-- Do the prep work yourself, such as trimming nearby trees and shrubs, sanding the surfaces to be painted, and removing any shutters, doorknobs, or other items.
+- You can do the prep work yourself, such as trimming nearby trees and shrubs, sanding the surfaces to be painted, and removing any shutters, doorknobs, or other items.

-- Be proactive, scheduling repainting before the exterior is in disrepair to reduce labor.
+- To reduce labor, be proactive by scheduling repainting before the exterior is in disrepair.

-- Choose a lighter color to avoid fading in the sun, which will decrease how often you’ll need to repaint.
+- Choose a lighter color to avoid fading in the sun, decreasing the frequency of repainting.

 With these tips in mind, you may be able to save more on painting than you think.